skip to content

 About the Summer Clerkship Program

-The Summer Clerkship program is a structured program which includes training and development, as well as placement within each of the Commission's practice areas (Criminal Law, Family Law, Civil Law and Legal Information and Advice) and other areas such as the Grants team.
+The Summer Clerkship program is a structured program which includes training and development, as well as placement within all of the Commission's practice areas (Criminal Law, Family Law, Civil Law and Legal Information and Advice) and other areas such as the Grants team.
 Students are supervised and supported throughout the program.
-Summer Clerk positions at the Commission are paid positions.
+Summer Clerk positions at Legal Services are paid positions.

 Timing